 An alert is a transmitted “signal” to heighten attention and/or initiate preparation for action.
 For this attention and preparation to be meaningful, a real or anticipated subject event is necessary.
 As stated, it is by reference to this subject event that the alert ties the message found in the alert to a time and place.

 For many alerting authorities, an event, simply by its event type definition, is an alert-able event.
 For example, a “dangerous animal” is an alert-able event simply because of what its event type definition is.
 For other authorities, the event is only significant and alert-able when a marked set of environmental conditions define its type.
 For example, an authority may declare a “wind” event an alert-able event based on a certain wind speed level marker.
-Regardless of how the need for an alert was determined, the authority went through a subjective analysis identifying event types.
+Regardless of how the need for an alert was determined, the authority went through a subjective analysis identifying event types of interest.
 All this so that the subject event for any given alert message has a type classification that aids in constructing alert messages for an audience.

 What is an Alert Type?

-Identifying events and event types is often not enough.
-Organizing an alert message and using meaningful terms for communicating hazardous or concerning impacts to an audience is just as important.
-This is the social aspect of alerting and this is where the concept of an alert type arises.
+When constructing alerts, identifying subject events and event types is often not enough.
+Using meaningful terms for communicating hazardous or concerning impacts to an audience, is just as important.
+This is the social science of alerting and this is where the concept of an alert type arises.

 An alert type is usually just the type of event transposed to also being the type of alert.
 For example, a “blizzard event”, of event type “blizzard”, would often lead to a “blizzard alert” of alert type “blizzard”.
 Since an alert message requires a subject event to center the message on, it is natural to make this simple transposition of event types to alert types.
-This transposition activity holds true for other event type schemes as well (i.e. a “Red event” becoming a “Red alert”, etc.).
+This transposition activity holds true for other event type schemes as well (i.e. a “red event” becoming a “red alert”, etc.).

 However, the practice of setting an alert type for alerting authorities is just as inconsistent around the world as is setting event types.
-For example, a “hot dry weather” event, conducive to the possibility of bush fires, may result in alerts such as “bushfire emergency” or “red flag warning”.
-The alert types here are “bushfire” and “red flag”, two terms not necessarily or immediately understood to mean similar things – especially across different communities.
-Secondly, is the event type considered to be “bushfire” or “dry weather”?
+For example, a “hot dry weather” event, conducive to the possibility of bush fires, may result in alerts with alert types of “bushfire emergency” or “red flag warning”.
+These two alert types are not necessarily understood to mean similar things – especially across different communities.

+Regardless of what event terms are already in use, and what they might truly signify, the overall social aspect of an alerting service has been established.
+Furthermore, for this exampled case, it should be pointed out that the alert terms “emergency” and “warning” are not uncommon variations for the choice of term for an “alert”, or is it actually meant to be a “bushfire emergency alert” of type “bushfire emergency”.
+Nevertheless, the conclusion is that the practice of using terms for naming events and alerts can vary considerably making comparisons difficult.

 Ultimately, public alerting is not meaningful if the message is not understood.
 Regardless of the term assigned to the event or alert, the social responsibility of an alerting authority is to effectively communicate the hazards and concerns associated to a subject event.
-In each case, representatives of the alerting authorities that chose these terms felt the chosen term was the correct one for that situation.
+In each case, representatives of the alerting authorities that chose these terms felt the chosen term was the correct one for the situation.

-Event terms
+Event Terms